oracle-livelabs/converged/obaas/cleanup/cleanup.md

 If the Terraform Destroy job fails, re-run the Destroy job again after a few minutes.

-### Task 2: Left over resources
+## Task 2: Left over resources

-Even after the Destroy job ahs finished there will be one resource left in the tenancy/compartment and that is an OCI Vault.
+Even after the Destroy job has finished there will be one resource left in the tenancy/compartment and that is an OCI Vault.
 The Vault is on `PENDING DELETION` mode.

    ![OCI Vault](images/vault.png " ")